Baghdadi Jews: Baghdadi culture

 The Baghdadi Jews, whilst spread across continents, operated a network of kinship and trust throughout the trading posts of the Indian Ocean.
 They were closely united by religious, language and family ties.
 Marriage, in particular, tied the Baghdadi communities together.
 Brides, and occasionally grooms, would be sent from one community to another.
 Business would often overlap with family ties, creating strong alliances.
 Synagogues, schools, and special funds, fastened a support networks sponsored by wealthy merchants.
 This kinship network meant Judeo-Arabic communities, typically established by fellow Jewish migrants from the same families and clans the Middle East, which sprang up in Burma, Singapore, Malaysia and China, were tightly woven into the Baghdadi community.

 The life of the Baghdadi kinship network on the opium route is best seen in the case of Sir Manasseh Meyer.
 He was born in Baghdad in 1846 and received his primary education of Calcutta, his secondary education in Singapore, before returning to Calcutta to learn bookkeeping and then moving to Rangoon, Burma, to established a small business.
 From there he returned to Singapore, established an import-export business, based on an opium monopoly with India.
 He was knighted in 1906 for his services to Singapore having sponsored the building of two synagogues and large scale real estate construction.
 However, throughout all his movement, he remained firmly within a Judeo-Arabic speaking Baghdadi network.

 Within these Baghdadi communities, the majority were of Iraqi Jewish origin, but families from Syria, Yemen, Egypt, Afghanistan, Iran and a handful of Sephardic Jews from Italy and Turkey joined and assimilated into the Baghdadi community.
 For most, it was simply as eastern expansion to closely bound patterns of transnational Jewish kinship, trade and exchange that had existed for centuries, moved out of the Middle East and the Mediterranean into colonial Asia.
 Within the Middle Eastern Jewish world, the Baghdadi Jews were considered adventurers and entrepreneurs.

-Quite unlike Ashkenazi Jews departing for America, who were typically poor and scorned by their religious elders for doing so, the Middle Eastern Jews who departed for India included some the leading Jewish families of Baghdad, and were looked up as admired figures, patrons, and sponsors of religious life back in Iraq.
+Quite unlike Ashkenazi Jews departing for America, who were typically poor and scorned by their religious elders for doing so, the Mizrahi Jews who departed for India included some of the leading Jewish families of Baghdad, and were looked up as admired figures, patrons, and sponsors of religious life back in Iraq.
 Both the Sassoon family, which settled in Bombay no later than 1832, and the Judah family, which left for Calcutta in 1825, were seen as the leading Jewish families of Baghdad.
 Ezekiel Judah, who founded two synagogues in Calcutta, was a descendant of Solomon Ma'tuk.